jonathan-yin2020/K8s-private-registry/README.md

 # K8s-private-registry
-All the images in the repo is persisted in NFS through the use of PV and PVC.
-It is mounted under /var/lib/registry.
+This private registry is password protected.
+The password data and the images in the repo is persisted in NFS through the use of PV and PVC.
+The images are mounted under /var/lib/registry and the user data is mounted at /auth.

 # Start/Stop private registry in  K8s cluster